 Program Description: The program provides cash assistance to newly arrived refugees, who are not eligible for Temporary Cash Assistance (TCA), for the first eight months after arrival.
 Persons granted asylum (asylees) and persons who are victims of a severe form of trafficking are also eligible for this program, but their eligibility begins with the date asylum is granted rather than the date of arrival.

 Legal Basis: Federal Refugee Act of 1980 (45 CFR Part 400).

-Funding Source: Federal Funds.
-Fiscal 2006 Budget: \$690,057 in federal funds.
-TCA rules apply, except as noted under Regional Variations below.
-Eligibility: Approximately 312 refugees per month qualify for the program.
-Participants: Value of Benefit: Monthly grants for individuals are \$216, for a maximum of eight months, with grants averaging \$176.99.
-Cost Sharing: None Accessibility: Entitlement program.
-Beginning October 1, 2001, in the jurisdictions listed below, refugee Regional Variations: cash assistance was replaced by Refugee Transitional Cash Assistance (RTCA), administered by the voluntary agencies that resettle refugees.
-The monthly grant amount for individuals is \$195 for the first four months, dropping to \$180 for the final four months.
-Jurisdictions participating in this RTCA program are Baltimore City,
+Fiscal 2007 Budget: \$1.3 million in federal funds.

+Eligibility: TCA rules apply, except as noted under Regional Variations below.

+Participants: Approximately 370 refugees per month qualify for the program.

+Value of Benefit: Monthly grants for individuals are \$216, for a maximum of eight months, with grants averaging \$220.

+Regional Variations: In the jurisdictions listed below, refugee cash assistance has been replaced by Refugee Transitional Cash Assistance (RTCA), administered by the voluntary agencies that resettle refugees.
+The monthly grant amount for individuals is \$230 for the first four months, dropping to \$210 for the final four months.
+Jurisdictions participating in this RTCA program are Baltimore City, Baltimore, Carroll, Howard, Anne Arundel, Harford, Montgomery, Prince

-Baltimore, Carroll, Howard, Anne Arundel, and Harford counties.
+George's, and Washington counties.

-&lt;sup>1 The federal Trafficking Victims Protection Act of 2000 defines "severe forms of trafficking people" as:
+1 The federal Trafficking Victims Protection Act of 2000 defines "severe forms of trafficking people" as:

-• sex trafficking in which a commercial sex act is induced by force, fraud, or coercion, or in which the person induced to perform such act has not attained 18 years of age; or
+[•] sex trafficking in which a commercial sex act is induced by force, fraud, or coercion, or in which the person induced to perform such act has not attained 18 years of age; or

-• the recruitment, harboring, transportation, provision, or obtaining of a person for labor or services, through the use of force, fraud, or coercion for the purpose of subjection to involuntary servitude, peonage, debt bondage, or slavery.
+[•] the recruitment, harboring, transportation, provision, or obtaining of a person for labor or services, through the use of force, fraud, or coercion for the purpose of subjection to involuntary servitude, peonage, debt bondage, or slavery.